Rudolf the Black Cat: Plot

-Rudolf is a domestic little black cat from the little town of Gifu (region of Chubu, the center of Japan) who never left his home, being cared for by the child Rie, his owner.
-When Rie's mother asks her to visit his grandmother to take her food, Rudolf follows Rie out of the house in the wish to know the world outside the home.
-But when Rudolf runs afoul of a fishmonger, running away and gets inside a trailer of a truck, he's knocked out cold by a broom the fishmonger threw.
-When Rudolf wakes up and gets out from the trailer to explore, he meets "Gottalot", a big bobtailed street cat who lets Rudolf sleep under a temple.
-The next morning, Gottalot and Rudolf traverse the town, as Rudolf learns that Gottalot was given a lot of names by the people he encountered, but when he asks Gottalot if he was a pet cat, he leaves in a huff.
-Soon after, Rudolf encounters another cat by the name of Buchi with a habit of imitating martial arts moves and yelling "Hyah", who tells Rudolf that Gottalot was known as the Junk Tiger.
-He also tells Rudolf about a dangerous dog by the name of Devil.
-As Buchi offers to let Rudolf hang around his house, he explains Gottalot's fight against a Doberman, who threatens to tear his ear off if he returns.
-Buchi cuts the story short when he sees a beautiful Siamese cat and goes after her, but says goodbye to Rudolf.
+Rudolf, a domestic black cat from the Japanese town of Gifu (a city known for its cable cars and castles) never left his home, being cared for by the child Rie, his owner.
+When Rie's mother asks her to take food to his grandmother, Rudolf follows Rie out of the house.
+Rudolf eventually runs afoul of a fishmonger, runs away, gets inside a truck, and is knocked out by a broom the fishmonger threw.
+When Rudolf wakes up and gets out from the truck, he meets "Gottalot", a big street cat who lets Rudolf sleep under a temple.
+The next morning, the two traverse the town until Rudolph asks if Gottalot was a pet cat.
+Gottalot leaves in a huff.
+Rudolf then encounters Buchi, a cat with a habit of imitating martial arts moves, who says that Gottalot was known as the Junk Tiger.
+Buchi also mentions Devil, a dangerous dog.
+While offering to let Rudolf hang around his house, Buchi explains Gottalot's fight against a Doberman, who threatens to tear his ear off if he returns.
+Buchi cuts the story short when he sees a Siamese cat and goes after her.

-Returning to the temple, Gottalot after learning that Buchi told Rudolf about his past, Gottalot explains that next to Devil's house is where his owner used to live until he went to the United States, leaving him. but taught him one thing, the ability to read.
-After Gottalot and Rudolf encounter Devil, Gottalot explained that since he became a stray, Devil looked down on him.
-After meeting up with Buchi, Gottalot and Rudolf infiltrate the school and enter a classroom, where Rudolf and Buchi become intrigued with the books, encouraging Rudolf to learn to read as Gottalot says that Rudolf will also need to learn how to write. the days went by as Rudolf learned to read, write and understand the Japanese characters. one day, when one of the teachers is watching TV, Rudolf sees his hometown, which is Gifu, which is known for the cable cars and castles. despite knowing that Gifu is over a hundred miles away, Rudolf decides to find a way to get home, by going into a truck heading for Gifu, but what he entered was a freezer truck.
-Gottalot and Buchi chase after the truck and retrieve Rudolf (frozen in a small block of ice) and free him. but Gottalot berates Rudolf for almost freezing to death.
+Later, after learning that Rudolf knows about his past, Gottalot explains that next to Devil's house is where his owner used to live until he went to the United States, leaving him.
+Ever since Gottalot became a stray, Devil looked down on him.
+After meeting up with Buchi, Gottalot and Rudolf infiltrate the school and enter a classroom, where Rudolf and Buchi become intrigued with the books.
+Gottalot and Buchi encourage Rudolf to learn to read and write.
+Days go by as Rudolf learn to read, and write.
+One day, Rudolf sees Gifu on a television screen.
+Despite knowing that Gifu is over a hundred miles away, Rudolf decides to find a way to get home, by going into a truck heading for Gifu.
+However, what he enters is a freezer truck.
+Gottalot and Buchi chase after the truck and retrieve Rudolf (frozen in a small block of ice) and free him.